zarif007/SM-BackEnd-API-/README.md

 ### Vagrant
 ```
-Creating an isoloated development server
+For creating an isoloated development server
 On CMD ->
         1. vagrant init ubuntu/bionic64 (type of server)
         2. vagrant up (Run a new VM)